Radicitus/Radicitus/README.md

 <h3>Hello :wave:, I'm Cameron!</h3>
 I am a software developer looking to start my career in the tech industry.
-My current stack includes JavaScript, React, Node.js, CSS3, and HTML5.
+My current stack includes JavaScript/TypeScript, React, Node.js, CSS3, and HTML5.
+If I'm not working out, figuring out how to dribble, or socializing you'll find me tapping away at my desk.
 I am always looking forward to learning more!

 <h3 align="left">Languages and Tools:</h3>
 <div display="flex">